syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 {% endtabs %}

-You can have a specific header and footer contents for the first page in a Word document.
+You can have specific header and footer contents for the first page in a Word document.
 The following code illustrates the same.

 {% tabs %}